koushik173/deepLearningProject/README.md

-# The app offers plant diseases recognition and recommendations based on soil components using transfer learning (EfficientNetV3) and SVM.
+### The app offers plant diseases recognition and Crop Recommendations based on soil components using transfer learning (EfficientNetV3) and Fresh and stale classification using SVM.
 Developed using React Native for Android.
-The Backend by Express.js and Python FastAP servers
+The Backend by Express.js and Python FastAP servers.

 ## Here the project demo
 ![Image 1](appSS/01_.jpg)